melroseceballos/CSS-Fundamentals/README.md

 #### Part 1 - Get the files
 ###### Browser - github:
 - Fork Happy-Fun-Ball (make a copy of this remote repository to your github account):
- - [Go here](https://git.generalassemb.ly/SEIR-Mariposa/DLVR-Happy-Fun-Ball) and click fork (upper right) to fork it to your personal repo (Don't worry!
-You can totally delete it after the lesson!)
+ - [Go here](https://git.generalassemb.ly/SEIR-Mariposa/DLVR-Happy-Fun-Ball) and click fork (upper right) to fork it to your personal repo
   <details><summary>Show Screenshot</summary>

   ![Upper right on github](https://i.imgur.com/TjcbBOB.png)